How to Buy a Rental Property With No Money Down in 2025

 These options, along with potential gift funds or down payment assistance, minimize upfront costs significantly compared to the traditional 20% down payment, aiding those exploring how to buy a rental property with minimal financial start-up funds.

-If you’re investigating how to buy a rental property with no money, consider house hacking with
+If you’re investigating how to buy a rental property with no money, consider house hacking.

 If you’re keen on investing in rental properties but lack the funds for a down payment or closing costs, consider partnering with a friend who has the capital but not the time to learn about property investment.

-By becoming co-borrowers, this arrangement allows both of you to pool resources and share the responsibilities and benefits of ownership, including monthly payments, rental income, and equity growth.
-This collaboration could serve as a practical solution, enabling you to embark on your investment journey together.
+By becoming co-borrowers, you can pool resources and share the responsibilities and benefits of ownership, including monthly payments, rental income, and equity growth.
+This collaboration is a practical solution when exploring how to buy a rental property with no money and allows you both to embark on the investment journey together.

 When considering how to buy a rental property with no money, remember that a co-borrower can be more than just a friend.
 They can also be a family member or even a stranger willing to act solely as a business partner in your real estate venture.